We are looking for a Coordinator!

 - Experience and knowledge of community work/organising as method in working for change

-- Experience in developing and implementing funding proposals and projects and overseeing compliance
+- Experience of developing and implementing funding proposals and projects and overseeing compliance

 - Knowledge of legislative and policy development and influencing the Irish political system

-Day of Work: 3 days per week (21 hours).
-Further hours dependant on funding.
+3 days per week (21 hours), these hours can be done flexibly.
+Further hours available dependent on funding and resource allocation.
 Will include some out of office hours and some travel throughout Ireland.
+Remote working is optional.

 SWAI encourages applicants from diverse and non-traditional backgrounds.
 SWAI is an equal opportunities employer.